The Stochastic Arrival Problem: -Arrival-Quant is in

-\begin{restatable}[]{lemma}{Psubstochastic} The matrix $P$, given by equations (\ref{eqn:modTransP}), is substochastic, can be written as $P= $ where $A$ is a square matrix with some row summing to less than 1.
-Finally we have $\lim_{n\to\infty}P^n=0$. \end{restatable} \begin{proof} First note that $P$ is substochastic. $P$ has row sums bounded by the row sums of $\Prob_{Exp(G)}$, which is the transition probability matrix of a Markov Chain, thus substochastic.
+\begin{lemma} The matrix $P$, given by equations (\ref{sa:eqn:mod-Trans-P}), is substochastic, can be written as $P= $ where $A$ is a square matrix with some row summing to less than 1.
+Finally we have $\lim_{n\to\infty}P^n=0$. \end{lemma} \begin{proof} First note that $P$ is substochastic. $P$ has row sums bounded by the row sums of $\Prob_{Exp(G,o,d)}$, which is the transition probability matrix of a Markov Chain, thus substochastic.

 We let $H\subseteq\mathcal{J}$ be defined as: